Iran FM calls for bolstering Iran-Iraq banking cooperation

 Iranian Foreign Minister Hossein Amirabdollahian in a telephone call with his Iraqi counterpart Fuad Hussein has called for boosting banking cooperation between Iran and Iraq.

-During a telephone conversation early on Friday, Amirabdollahian and Fuad Hussein discussed the latest issues of mutual ties.
+During a telephone conversation, Amirabdollahian and Fuad Hussein discussed the latest issues of mutual ties.

 They emphasized the implementation of the signed security agreement between the two countries.